fees

 $160 (60 minutes)

-You’ll receive tailored therapeutic support and you’ll learn and practice new skills and tools to address your challenges and work towards your goals.
-Together, we will review your progress over time and if you want to set new goals, there will be plenty of opportunity for that!
+Your ongoing sessions are 60 minutes.
+You'll receive tailored support and build practical skills and tools to work through your challenges and move towards your goals.
+We'll review your progress together over time, and if you want to set new goals along the way, there's always room for that.

 frequently asked questions